Improving Object-centric Learning with Query Optimization: Additional Experiments

 \subsection{Zero-shot Transfer}

-In this section, we continue on the discussion in~\cref{sec:exp:transfer} and provide additional zero-shot transfer results.
+In this section, we continue the discussion in~\cref{sec:exp:transfer} and provide additional zero-shot transfer results.
 Similarly, we use the notation ($X\rightarrow Y$) to denote the zero-shot adaptation of models trained unsupervisedly on dataset $X$ to new datasets $Y$.

+For unsupervised multi-object segmentation, we report transfer results from ScanNet and COCO to all other real-image multi-object segmentation datasets in addition to the results on YCB (mentioned in~\cref{sec:exp:transfer}).
+As shown in~\cref{tab:add_transfer_multi}, our model shows consistent improvement over \sa and \ac{isa} during zero-shot transfer.

-We report transfer results from Stanford Dogs and CUB200 Birds to all other real image datasets.
+For unsupervised foreground extraction, we report transfer results from Stanford Dogs and CUB200 Birds to all other real-image foreground extraction datasets.
 As we can see from~\cref{tab:add_transfer}, our model achieves the overall best results compared with other powerful \sa variants (models that achieve best or second-best results in our ablation studies as in~\cref{tab:ablation}) except for (Birds$\rightarrow$Cars).
 However, our optimization method still helps improve zero-shot transfer for randomly initialized \sa.